Parenting as a Daughter: How Your Own Attachment Wounds Shape Your Nervous System as a Mother & How Brainspotting Can Help

 • Shame or self-criticism after the interaction

+In trauma-informed therapy, we understand these responses not as failures, but as adaptive strategies that once served a purpose.
 Modalities such as Sensorimotor Psychotherapy are particularly helpful in this context because they focus on tracking the body’s activation patterns in real time.
-Rather than analyzing the parenting moment cognitively, we notice:
+Rather than analyzing your mothering moment cognitively, we notice:

 • Where does tension accumulate?